When it comes to home security, are you making these 8 mistakes?

 7. Overflowing Letterbox

 As unsettling as this is, some people will search through another’s trash to estimate the value of the items inside.
-This is especially true around holiday season when major purchases are made.
-If you leave the box from your new TV on the curb you are informing every passer by that there is a new TV in your house.
+This is especially true around the holiday season when major purchases are made.
+If you leave the box from your new TV on the curb you are informing every passer that there is a new TV in your house.

-Instead crush your boxes to fit them in the bins or store them in your house until the rubbish truck comes around.
+Instead, crush your boxes to fit them in the bins or store them in your house until the rubbish truck comes around.

 Regularly maintain your yard, mow the lawn and remove plants that provide cover.
-In addition why not use the Cammy app and monitor your yard?
+In addition, why not use the Cammy app and monitor your yard?